 Sandstone is a sedimentary stone made up out of sand-like particles of minerals, generally made up of quartz and feldspar.
 It is similar, in some ways, to Limestone, but is formed in an entirely different way.
-It can form under little to no geophysical pressure whatsoever, and is commonly mined from cliff edges and pre-exposed stone.
-It is effectively formed by layer on layer of sand (or specks of certain minerals) which may be deposited by water or by air.
+It can form under little to no geophysical pressure whatsoever and is commonly mined from cliff edges and pre-exposed stone.
+It is effectively formed by layer upon layer of sand (or specks of certain minerals) which may be deposited by water or by air.

 Commonly seen as a mostly red stone, this is brought on by the presence of iron oxide, and is just one of the many pigments which can completely redefine the stone.
 Quartz and feldspar are naturally light grey and, as such, the lower the level of impurity within the minerals which make up the stone, the closer to a light grey colour the stone will look.

-Generally speaking, sandstone is less dense than limestone, and is considered a far 'softer' stone.
-It is more porous as well and, when largely exposed, will begin to erode and weather quicker than limestone.
+Generally speaking, Sandstone is less dense than Limestone and is considered a far 'softer' stone.
+It is more porous as well and, when largely exposed, will begin to erode and weather quicker than Limestone.

-Sandstone is often considered to have more warmth and earthy hues than limestone and is more forgiving when wet.
+Sandstone is often considered to have more warmth and earthy hues than Limestone and is more forgiving when wet.
 Because it's a softer stone, though, be aware that it will require more attention when sealing, and will have to be kept up to date with sealing more often than comparably harder stones.

-For more information on sandstones and to see some of the sandstone tiles in our range, visit our showroom.
+For more information on Sandstones, and to see some of the Sandstone tiles in our range, visit our showroom!